FAQs

 Sport

 This section ranks the firms and lawyers that demonstrate standout expertise in the sport sector.
-Regulatory work for sport organizations and governing bodies is highly rated, as is commercial work, when it is related to the sport in question.
+Regulatory work for sport organisations and governing bodies is highly rated, as is commercial work, when it is related to the sport in question.
 Work for non-sports clients who are active in the sector may be considered, but will be given less weight.

 Advice to sport professionals that does not pertain to sport is not considered.
 For example, family law or reputation management issues for sports clients should not be included.